maxkw/evolution/Readme.md

 # TODO
+## General
+- delete old unused files (keep local copy, just in case)
+- make experiment-specific documentation 'Experiments.md'
+- Explain the what, how, and how-to for each existing experiment
+- Make correctly-labeled plots for existing experiments

+## Exploring 1v1
+Make some plots for `binary_matchup`
+1. What do these distributions look like
+1. How many samples do we need to get it to converge (limit number of trials as a metric)
+1. Figure out how much time it takes to generate that many samples
 ## indirect_reciprocity.py
 1. We should split up everything into Agents, World, Games, Experiments and Utils.
 1. Information pertinent to the agents vs the world should be separated accordingly.